nitrogen-lang/nitrogen/docs/language.md

 ## Classes

-**Implementation Note**: The bytecode VM doesn't have support for classes with parents yet.

 Nitrogen has support for simple classes.
 Classes are like Python where methods and properties don't have visibility limitations.
 It's up to the programmer to use methods as "public" or "private".
 Classes allow to encapsulate functionality and data.
 Instances of a class have different field values while sharing the same method definitions.